jerilseb/my-cli/README.md

 ```

 ### Binary
-You can also download the binary files for macOS, Linux, and Windows from the [Releases](https://github.com/jerilseb/my-cli/releases) page.
+Binary files for macOS, Linux, and Windows are available in the [Releases](https://github.com/jerilseb/my-cli/releases) page.

 ### From source